gradeawarrior/requestests/README.md

 The projects homepage can be found [here](https://github.com/jauntvrpeter/requestests).

-## Supported Operations on a Requests
+## Supported Operations on a Response

 ### json\_decode(self, serializable\_class):